Mean (song): Critical reception

 Critics praised "Mean" for its airy bluegrass and country production; Mandi Bierly from Entertainment Weekly believed that it rendered Swift's emotions more authentic and emphasized the lyrical narrative.
 The Village Voices Theon Weber described the track as "huge, and hugely compassionate, and fearless".
 Nows Kevin Ritchie and Entertainment Weeklys Seija Rankin picked it as the best Speak Now song, and South China Morning Posts Finley Liu considered it one of the album's standout tracks.
 Several journalists lauded "Mean" for its themes of self-empowerment and deemed it an anti-bullying anthem.
 (Note: Critics such as Bjorke, O'Connor, Vultures Nate Jones, NMEs Hannah Mylrea, Billboards Glenn Rowley, Varietys Chris Willman, and The Philadelphia Inquirers Dan DeLuca) Glenn Rowley from Billboard dubbed it an "anthem tailor-made for every starry-eyed dreamer who was ever bullied for not belonging".
 Varietys Chris Willman and Taste of Countrys Billy Dukes similarly commended its ability to resonate with various bullying experiences.
 Critics also praised the production as catchy; (Note: Critics such as DeLuca, Dukes, Uproxxs Josh Kurp, the Wausau Daily Heralds Scott Hansen, Pastes Liz Stinson, Taste of Countrys Ashley Iasimone, and iVillage's Donna Kaufman) Dukes particularly highlighted the "irresistible" hook.

-Some critics regarded the narrative of "Mean" as ineffective.
+Some commentators regarded the narrative of "Mean" as ineffective.
 Slant Magazines Jonathan Keefe stated that the song showcased Swift's "lack of self-awareness", criticizing her for focusing on the people who highlighted her vocal issues rather than improving her vocal pitch.
 Scott Hansen of the Wausau Daily Herald described the track as "counterproductive" and similarly criticized it for "calling out bullies in a way that makes Swift a bully."
-Kim Hong Nguyen, an associate professor in communication arts, regarded "Mean" as a representation of "mean girl feminism" and how white women can reclaim negative traits to assert a feminist identity while simultaneously distancing themselves from the implications of racism.
+Kim Hong Nguyen, a scholar in communication arts, regarded "Mean" as a representation of "mean girl feminism" and how white women can reclaim negative traits to assert a feminist identity while simultaneously distancing themselves from the implications of racism.